KABC-TV: Other locally produced programming

-In the past, KABC-TV featured various locally produced shows such as AM Los Angeles; a morning talk show which at various times featured personalities Regis Philbin, Sarah Purcell, Ralph Story, Tawny Little, Cristina Ferrare, Cyndy Garvey, and Steve Edwards as hosts (Live with Kelly and Ryan, formerly co-hosted by Philbin until 2011 and produced at New York sister station WABC-TV, now occupies the former time slot of AM Los Angeles).
+In the past, KABC-TV featured various locally produced shows such as AM Los Angeles; a morning talk show which at various times featured personalities Regis Philbin, Sarah Purcell, Ralph Story, Tawny Little, Cristina Ferrare, Cyndy Garvey, and Steve Edwards as hosts (Live with Kelly and Mark, formerly co-hosted by Philbin until 2011 and produced at New York sister station WABC-TV, now occupies the former time slot of AM Los Angeles).
 Edwards also hosted a short-lived afternoon show in the mid-1980s called 330, which aired after the ABC soap opera The Edge of Night.

 On April 30, 1954, KABC-TV aired a preview program, Dig Me Later, Vampira, hosted by Maila Nurmi at 11 p.m.
 The Vampira Show premiered on the same night.
 For the first four weeks, the show aired at midnight, and it moved to 11 p.m. on May 29.
-Ten months later, on March 5, 1955, the series began airing at 10:30 p.m.
+Ten months later, on March 5, 1955, the series began airing at 10:30 pm.
 As Vampira, Nurmi introduced films while wandering through a hallway of mist and cobwebs.
 Her horror-related comedy antics included talking to her pet spider Rollo and encouraging viewers to write for epitaphs instead of autographs.
 When the series was cancelled in 1955, she retained rights to the character of Vampira.

 In 1964, Pinky Lee attempted a return to kids television by hosting a local children's comedy program on KABC-TV.
 The series was also seen in national syndication from 1964 to 1965.
 But the program fell prey to creative interference from the show's producers and from station management.
 Lee tried to fight off the creative interference, but his efforts were for naught.
 The 1960s version of The Pinky Lee Kids TV Show went off the air after one season.

 The station also served as the official host broadcaster of the Kingdom Day Parade in Crenshaw.